Edinburgh-Genome-Foundry/DnaWeaver/docs/how_it_works.rst

 Long DNA sequences have a huge space of possible mutations (just 20 nucleotides can form a trillion different sequences), therefore it is not possible to solve a DNA optimization problem through an exhaustive search.
-Dna Advisor uses the following strategies to avoid exploring the whole search space: using again the graph trick.
+Dna Weaver uses the following strategies to avoid exploring the whole search space: using again the graph trick.
 The graph of a cuts refinement problem looks like this:

 .. figure:: images/refinement.png